 Fire Appliances.
 The entire "red" fleet of 800 plus appliances is on a whole of life maintenance and replacement cycle.
 Each class of appliance has a target useful life based on anticipated work load, parts availability and obsolescence.
+To maximize their value appliances are cascaded throughout the organisation depending on the specific requirements of the stations and type of appliance.
 Under the terms of a procurement contract with a New Zealand-based assembler the Commission expects to take delivery of an average of 35-40 new appliances per year over the next three years.

 Fire Stations.
-The Fire Service operates from some 437 fire stations valued at over \$300 million at 30 June 2010.
+The Fire Service operates from some 437 fire stations.
 All fire stations are on a long term maintenance and replacement schedule.
-In 2011/2012 the Commission will expend over \$20 million on its property portfolio.
-This work includes new construction or major refurbishment of eight stations.
-Of the 437 fire stations, 96% have met the minimum standard for seismic strength and remedial work is underway on all of the remaining fire stations.
+In 2012/2013 the Commission will expend over \$20 million on its property portfolio.
+The Commission's focus, in addition to ongoing replacement and maintenance continues with its seismic strengthening programme and stabalisation of its earthquake impacted properties prior to sourcing land and building new stations.